cswclui/katacoda-scenarios-1/mstran-005/step03.md

 ```
 ![Query Result](mstran-005/assets/query-result-01.png)

-The GraphQL mutation shown above will reserve a seat and also generate a `SeatEvent` message to the subscription, `onSeatReserved`.
+The GraphQL mutation shown above will reserve a seat and also generate a `SeatEvent` messages to the subscription, `onSeatReserved`.
 Go to the browser window for the GraphQL Playground instance where you registered the subscription to the message server that listens for `onSeatSold` event messages.
-You'll see a event message that correlates to the seat you just bought executing the query above.
+You'll see event messages that correlate to the seat you just bought executing the query above.

 ![On Seat Reserved Message](mstran-005/assets/onseatreserved-01.png)

-You'll see that a message was sent to that browser window indicating that an `onSeatReserved` event was raised an a measage was sent.
+You'll see that message were sent to that browser window indicating that `onSeatReserved` events were raised as a measage was sent.

-You've just experienced in the hybrid nature of the GraphQL.
+You've just experienced the hybrid nature of the GraphQL.
 The next lesson will elaborate on the the hybrid style of microservices as demonstrated in this code exercise.

 ---